Filing Articles of Organization for a North Dakota LLC

-It will take the North Dakota Secretary of State 2-3 weeks to approve your LLC filing.
+It will take the North Dakota Secretary of State 5 business days to approve your LLC filing.

 Once your LLC is approved, you will receive an email from the state.
 They’ll send an email to the same email address you used when you created your FirstStop account.